 - Creating attractive and competitive business terms and conditions for investors, such as initial support in the preparation of feasibility studies and in terms of an investment grant, which will give developers long-term stability and provide for sufficient investment return;

-- Streamlining and simplifying the administrative procedures for developers of projects utilising agricultural biomass for heat and hot water services and assisting the Ministry of Agrarian Policy and Food to promote the market for municipal biomass through the establishment of a Biomass Support Unit;
+- Streamlining and simplifying the administrative procedures for developers of projects utilising agricultural biomass for heat and hot water services and assisting the Ministry of Agrarian Policy and Food to promote the market for municipal biomass through the the establishment of a Biomass Support Unit;

-- Developing capacity within the financial institutions to appraise municipal biomass projects for incorporation into its lending operations, including establishment of a dedicated line of credit at concessionary rates;
+- Developing capacity within the financial institutions to appraise municipal biomass projects for incorporation into its lending operations, including the establishment of a dedicated line of credit at concessionary rates;

 - Streamlined and comprehensive market-oriented policy and legal/regulatory framework to promote municipal biomass for heat and hot water services are adopted.